HackNC/fall2018-workshop-resources/MobileApp/installation_instructions.md

 ### Installing Node.js

-If you already have Node.js and is familiar with the framework, feel free to skip this part of the tutorial.
+If you already have Node.js and are familiar with the framework, feel free to skip this part of the tutorial.

 Otherwise, go to [https://nodejs.org/en/download/](https://nodejs.org/en/download/) and click the **Windows Installer (.msi)** if you are on Windows or **macOS Installer (.pkg)** link to download the installer.